cfengine/documentation/README.md

 ## File Structure

 Pages are organized hierarchically in category/subcategory relationships.
-Create a file with the same name as the category, and create folder with the same name and place files inside:

-* category.markdown
-* category
+Those are defined by the META data in the markdown file:

+    layout: default
+    title: The Title
+    categories: [Path, Of, Categories, This]
+    published: true|false
+    alias: path-of-categories-this.html
+    tags: [List, of, Tags with space]

+This creates the navigation structure to the left.
+The HTML files are all created into the same directory, so the alias META has to specify a unique filename.

+To make files easier to locate in the repository, the markdown sources are organized in a directory structure that corresponds with the categorization, ie

-    * category_subcategory.markdown
+* documentation/Path/Of/Categories/This.markdown

-You must specify relation in the META categories too, ie

-    cf-agent.markdown
-    categories: [Components, cf-agent]

-or

-    cf-agent_inner.markdown
-    categories: [Components, cf-agent, cf-agent_inner]
+Markdown-files in each subdirectory can be created as well with content providing an overview for that category.

 Note that the file name is not actually important, Jekyll will use the alias you specified in META alias.
 But keeping this consistent gives us better navigation through the source files.

+## Images files

+...

 ## Style Guide